Designing Pollinator-Friendly Landscapes

 In terms of flower size, small native bees like small flowers such as yarrow or flowers comprised of clusters of tiny florets such as purple coneflowers.
 A variety of flower shapes and sizes in the garden will feed pollinators large and small.

 Some moths and butterflies also use garden plants to lay their eggs.
 In fact, the monarch butterfly will only lay its eggs on the leaves of milkweed.
 So including host plants such as marsh milkweed, butterfly milkweed, and lupine in your garden design helps support rare butterflies.

 Native vs Non-Native Species

 Most pollinators prefer the nectar from native plants.
-There are non-native species that work as well, but incorporating a high percentage native plants into your landscape will make it more attractive pollinators—as well as to birds.
+There are non-native species that work as well, but incorporating a high percentage of native plants into your landscape will make it more attractive pollinators—as well as to birds.
 Keeping at least 50% native plants should bring a lot more colorful activity into your gardens.

 When you purchase plants, ask if they have been treated with a systemic insecticide.
 This class of insecticides is also known as neonicotinoids.
 Unlike traditional insecticides that are applied to the plant surface, neonicotinoids are absorbed into the plant’s tissue making the whole plant toxic from its roots into the nectar.
 High concentrations can be fatal to bees, butterflies, and other insect pollinators.
-Lower concentrations can interfere with bees’ ability to navigate and find food, and can suppress their immune systems making them vulnerable to parasites.
+Lower concentrations can interfere with bees’ ability to navigate and find food and can suppress their immune systems making them vulnerable to parasites.